Engineering the Vibe: Power User Strategies for Claude Code

 Claude doesn't ask what that means.
 It goes to work:

-3. PostHog CLI — checks if stream-related events dropped in the last 24 hours
+gh: searches open issues and recent PRs touching the Stream modulepsql: queries the database to check stream state- PostHog CLI: checks if stream-related events dropped in the last 24 hours

-4. Playwright — opens the app, navigates to the stream flow, reproduces the failure
+- Playwright: opens the app, navigates to the stream flow, reproduces the failure

-6. Patches and ships — writes the fix, runs tests, opens a PR via gh
+logs/folder from the workspace - Patches and ships: writes the fix, runs tests, opens a PR via

 One natural language command.
 Six tools.
 A resolved issue.